Lopla/Language/Lopla.Language/Docs/Syntax.md

 ```

 ## function declaration
 There is a required convention on how to specify a function name.
-Each function name should have `namespace` part (which is the filename) `.` and  `name`.
-In the same line as the declaraion we should provide arguments and starting bracket `{` for method body.
+Each function name should have `namespace` part (which usually sould be the filename) `.` and  a `name`.
+In the same line as the declaraion we should provide arguments in `()` and starting bracket `{` for method body.

+Function can return a value using `return` keyword for that.

 `File.lpc`
 ```